Leaving hospital

 Check that you have got your front door key and enough money for things like taxi fares.
 If you have any difficulties, talk to the person at the hospital who is overseeing your discharge, so that they can help you to sort things out.

-Preparing the house for your return
+Prepare your house for your return

-• switching the heating on
+• switch the heating on

-• making up your bed
+• make up your bed

-• preparing a meal for your return
+• prepare a meal for your return

 Your Equipment Newcastle helps you find and buy equipment to improve your daily living in just 3 steps.

-Planning support at home with your family and friends
+Plan support at home with your family and friends

 It’s important to speak to your family, friends and carers to find out if they can help you while you recover at home.
 For example, they may be able to help with shopping or meals.